waterlink/explorative-tdd-talk/README.md

 - Test-drive your tests

 Note:
 Today you will learn how to eliminate fear of changing legacy code.
 You will learn how to confidently and iteratively understand legacy code better and increase test coverage in the process.
 While code examples will be in Ruby, the technique is language-agnostic.

-Shall we get the ball rolling?
+## Legacy Code

+- Hard to understand
+- No tests
+- Brings value

+Note:
+For the purposes of this talk I need to define what Legacy Code means.
+It is hard to understand.
+It has no tests or almost no tests and it brings value to the business and customers.

+Let's take a look at what we will be going through today: